-Text: Select the intended audience/recipient of to constituent group(s) will be the beneficiary of , 1 , 1 , 1
+Help Text: Select the intended audience/recipient of the process/policy/practice/culture change.

+Which constituent group(s) will be the beneficiary of these structural changes?

+△ Administrator

-Administrator Partner (K12, Transfer, other)
+△ Partner (K12, Transfer, other)

-Faculty Students
+△ Students

-$\boxtimes$ Classified Staff
+△ Classified Staff

 Help Text: How to you plan to move from the current practice to a more ideal practice to achieve your stated goal?
 Use this space to begin developing your action plan to move from the current to the ideal.
 (2,500 character max)